Or sign in with:

 Clean your piercing until it is fully healed, which can take several months depending on your piercing and your own body.

-Apply sterile saline to a clean paper towel or non-woven sterile gauze, and use it as a gentle compress for 5 minutes morning and evening.
+Apply sterile saline to non-woven sterile gauze, and use it as a gentle compress for 5 minutes morning and evening.

 Do this no more than twice a day.